Exhilarated at the journey I was on, I ran along the path.

 That image has remained with me as I have walked this path towards a Classical education.

-And even as I have whole-heartedly thrown myself into this journey, knowing God was leading, I've held something sacred back, knowing that barren mountain top was not be the end.
+And even as I have whole-heartedly thrown myself into this journey, knowing God is leading, I've held something sacred back, knowing that barren mountain top was not be the end.

 So I look around, and I took in all the lessons.